RAbeyrathna/torchic-wiki/README.md

 *This page is for educational purposes and all information comes from [Bulbapedia's Torchic Page](https://bulbapedia.bulbagarden.net/wiki/Torchic_(Pok%C3%A9mon)).
 I do not own or claim this work and am using it purely for study purposes.*

+See a live version of this site [here](https://rabeyrathna.github.io/torchic-wiki/).
 ### Key Concepts
 * HTML
 * CSS